ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ### Why is OS Attestation Different?

-Even in embedded systems, adding Attestation at the OS level (e.g. Linux IMA, Integrity Measurement Architecture {{IMA}}) increases the number of objects to be attested by one or two orders of magnitude, involves software that's updated and changed frequently, and introduces
+Even in embedded systems, adding Attestation at the OS level (e.g., Linux IMA, Integrity Measurement Architecture {{IMA}}) increases the number of objects to be attested by one or two orders of magnitude, involves software that's updated and changed frequently, and introduces